mtbsteve/3DR-Solo-Object-Avoidance/README.md

 # 3DR-Solo-Object-Avoidance

 Overview
-Note: this code is for experimental use only!
+Note: this code is for experimental use only and constststantly evolving!

 Requirements:
 - Lidar Lightware SF/LW20 with serial connection